Glastonbury Health Centre

 You will have a named, accountable doctor who is responsible for coordinating your care.
 You can still talk to or make appointments to see any of our doctors or nurses, not just your named GP.

-If you are not registered with the surgery you will be unable to see one of our doctors unless you have a serious emergency.
-In most other cases, calling 111 is a better option.
+If you are not currently registered with the Health Centre, you will generally not be able to see one of our doctors unless you have a serious or urgent medical issue.
+For most other concerns, we recommend calling NHS 111 for advice and support.

-If you are not registered but need treatment at the surgery you will need to complete a temporary registration form.
+If you’re not currently registered but need care at the surgery, you’ll need to fill out a temporary registration form.

-You can be registered as a temporary patient for up to three months.
-This means you can be registered with our practice and remain a patient of your permanent GP.
-After three months you will have to re-register as a temporary patient or permanently register with our practice.
+You can register with our practice as a temporary patient for up to 3 months.
+During this time, you’ll still remain registered with your permanent GP.
+After the 3-month period, you’ll need to either re-register as a temporary patient or choose to register with us permanently.

 Click here for further information on the NHS website